KennedyParks/BeReal/README.md

 Submitted by: **Kennedy Parks**

-**BeReal** is an imitation of the actual app.
-BeReal.
+**BeReal** is an imitation of the actual app, BeReal.
 In BeReal, users can create a profile and upload images.
 They can add custom captions to their images and see all uploaded images in a scrollable feed.
 Users have the ability to log out of their accounts.

 Time spent: **5** hours spent in total